Choosing a key algorithm

-Before creating a Certificate Authority (CA), you must choose a signing algorithm for its backing Cloud KMS key.
-CA Service allows creation of CAs with preexisting Cloud KMS keys using any of the supported asymmetric signing algorithms, or by choosing from a smaller subset of those algorithms and having the service create and manage the key lifecycle.
+Before creating a certificate authority (CA), you must choose a signing algorithm for the CA's backing Cloud Key Management Service key.
+Certificate Authority Service allows creation of CAs with preexisting Cloud KMS keys using any of the supported asymmetric signing algorithms, or by choosing from a smaller subset of those algorithms and having the service create and manage the key lifecycle.

 Cloud KMS supports two families of algorithms for asymmetric signing operations: RSA and ECDSA.

 RSA-based signature schemes enjoy wide compatibility across multiple platforms by virtue of their age.
-If you need to support clients using legacy Operating Systems, protocols, firmware or other tech stacks, RSA is a common choice.
+If you need to support clients using legacy operating systems, protocols, firmware or other technology stacks, RSA is a common choice.

 Cloud KMS exposes two major variants of RSA signature algorithms:

 of RFC 8017, which is newer and considered more verifiably secure.
 The

 variants use the older PKCS#1 v1.5 signature scheme described in

 that might use those certificates support it.
 Otherwise, the

 are a more suitable choice due to their wider support.

 While asymmetric keys based on elliptic curves are relatively newer than their RSA counterparts, they are still supported in many of the most common technology stacks released over the last decade.
 They are especially popular because they can achieve similar levels of security strength to RSA keys using smaller key sizes.
 Applications that use ECDSA keys store and transmit less data over the wire.